radiantearth/stac-spec/catalog-spec/catalog-best-practices.md

 Self-contained catalogs are not just for offline use, however - they designed to be able to be published online and to live on the cloud in object storage.
 They just aim to ease the burden of publishing, by not requiring lots of updating of links.
-The single `self` link at the root is recommended for online catalogs, to anchor it and enable provenance tracking.
+Adding a single `self` link at the root is recommended for online catalogs, turning it into a 'relative published catalog', as detailed below.
+This anchors it in an online location and enable provenance tracking.

 ### Published Catalogs